This degree is part of the counseling psychology program, housed in the Department of Educational, School & Counseling Psychology.

 Policy and Procedures for Annual Assistantship

 The department’s goal is to provide every full-time ESCP doctoral student with a .25 FTE assistantship in year 1.
 Historically, however, almost all doctoral students who have requested funding have received .50 FTE from departmental placements or from sources outside the department.
 Beginning in the Fall, 2016, only students receiving 0.5 FTE stipends will be eligible for full tuition waiver.
 Students receiving less than 0.5 FTE stipends will be eligible for a 50% tuition waiver.
 Assistantships from non-academic units will still be required to provide an academic focus for the assistantship and students may not cobble together two non-academic 0.25 FTE assistantships to qualify for a full tuition waiver without very strong justification.
 Students with 0.25 FTE support from their academic unit, may combine that with a 0.25 FTE from an appropriate non-academic unit to qualify for a full tuition waiver provided there is an academic focus and justification for the second assistantship.Fellowships are not considered in the assignment of departmental placements, and are viewed as additional financial compensation for outstanding academic performance.
-Fellowship recipients are required to receive a minimum of a .50 FTE assistantship in addition to the Fellowship.
-Faculty nominate applicants for university fellowships during the admissions process.
+Fellowship recipients will receive a .25 FTE assistantship which can consist of an additional fellowship, teaching, or research assistantship at the most competitive level in the department. .

 College of Education Graduate Scholarship Opportunities